rufatweb/new-app/README.md

 # T-Shirt Shop
-# A simple eCommerce website for T-shirts.
+# A basic eCommerce website for T-shirts.
 + Developed a Rails API backend with endpoints for items and users.
 + Utilized online payment processing Stripe for a payment part of the website.
 + Implemented user interface employing React with Semantic UI for styling.